 Groceries and eating out

-Most meals eating out at restaurants are between €10-15.
+Eating out in Tenerife is quite affordable, with meals at local restaurants typically costing between €10-€15.
 The cheapest places to eat are Guachinch (local Canarian restaurants) or the endless restaurants in the south serving English breakfast for as cheap as €3 (but you get what you pay for).

-Renting a Tenerife expenses considerably.
+Renting a Tenerife increases your expenses considerably.
 I only rented a car for a week, but it was €250 (I had insurance through my credit card).
 Gas was €35 to fill up the tank.
-If you plan to be in Tenerife for a long time, you’d be better off buying a used car and re-selling it.
+If you plan to be in Tenerife for a long time, you’d be better off buying and re-selling a used car.

 Entertainment and leisure

-I did yoga classes in a park for €10/class and got a gym membership for €40/month at Minimal fitness in Las Americas.
+I did yoga classes in a park for €10/class and got a gym membership for €40/month at Minimal Fitness in Las Americas.

 Tenerife is famous for its party scene.
-A beer is €2 on average, cocktails are €5-10 (beach clubs tend to be pricier), and a beach party with all-you-can-drink is usually €15.
-So depending on how much you like to go out, this can really add to your expenses.
+On average, a beer is €2, cocktails are €5-10 (beach clubs tend to be pricier), and a beach party with all-you-can-drink is usually €15.
+So, depending on how much you like to go out, this can add to your expenses.

-Total: As a single person, I spend around €1,500 per month to live as a digital nomad in Tenerife.
-It varies per month, but that’s what I spend on average.
-To break that down, that works out to be €680 for rent, €120 for groceries, €250 for restaurants and cafes, €200 on activities, and the rest is for misc expenses like shopping and transport.
+Total: As a single person, I spent around €1,500 per month in 2022 to live as a digital nomad in Tenerife.
+It varies per month, but that’s what how much money I spent on average.

 Coworking spaces and cafes in Tenerife